 During 1680 the Pueblo Indian slaves revolted and drove the Spanish from northern New Mexico.
 The Pueblos kept the sheep and cattle, while they traded of the horses to the Plains Tribes.
 Through trade and theft horses made their way east and north.
-By the early 1700s the Nez Perce had acquired horses and quickly became adept at breeding them for excellence.
+By the early 1700s the Plateau tribes had acquired horses.

 For the rest of the story click on The History of the ApHC.

 Sprague, Roderick.
 “The Meaning of “Palouse”, Idaho Yesterdays, Summer Issue, 1968: Volume 12, Number 2.
 Haines, Frances.
 Appaloosa: The Spotted Horse in Art and History, Austin, TX: University of Texas Press, 1963.
 Cheryl Wilfong.
 Following the Nez Perce Trail, Corvallis, OR: Oregon State University Press, 1990.